deepchecks/deepchecks/docs/source/user-guide/integrations/hugging_face.rst

 Implement a DetectionData Class for the DETR Model
 ----------------------------------------------------

-In order to use the DETR model, we need to wrap the COCO DataLoader with a custom ``DetectionData`` class, which is a subclass of ``VisionData``.
+In order to use the DETR model, we need to wrap the COCO DataLoader with a custom :class:`deepchecks.vision.DetectionData` class, which is a subclass of :class:`deepchecks.vision.VisionData`.
 This class enables deepchecks to interact with your model and data and transform them to this pre-defined format, which is set for each task type.
 To read more about the ``DetectionData`` class, please refer to the :doc:`Data Classes user guide </user-guide/vision/data-classes/index>`.